-She was Senior Fellow, Nehru Memorial Museum and Library, New Delhi, from December 2017 to December 2019, and her research work, Balochistan: In the Crosshairs of History is under publication.
+She was Senior Fellow, Nehru Memorial Museum and Library, New Delhi, (December 2017 – December 2019); her research work has been published under the title, Balochistan: In the Crosshairs of History.

 Jain is a student of the myriad facets of Indian civilisation.
 Her published works include